HIV-1 and HIV-2 Antibodies for Cadaveric or Hemolyzed Specimens, Serum

 This test is not offered as a screening or confirmatory test for blood donor specimens.

-The predictive value of a reactive (or positive) test is highly dependent on the prevalence of HIV infection in the population tested.
-The lower the prevalence of HIV infection, the lower the positive predictive value of the test.
+The predictive value of a reactive (or positive) test is highly dependent on the prevalence of HIV infection in the population tested; the lower the prevalence of HIV infection, the lower the positive predictive value of the test.

 Negative results should be evaluated cautiously if the patient has clinical symptoms and/or a history of high-risk behavior for HIV infection.
-The CDC recommends confirmatory testing by WB on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.
+The CDC recommends confirmatory testing on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.

 Screening and confirmatory tests for HIV-1/-2 antibodies cannot distinguish between active neonatal HIV infection and passive transfer of maternal HIV antibodies in infants during the postnatal period (up to 18 months of age).
 Reactive and confirmed positive antibody test results in infants during this period may indicate passive transfer of maternal HIV antibodies.
 Diagnosis of HIV infection in newborns and infants up to 18 months should be made by virologic tests, such as detection of HIV-1 DNA or RNA (HIVP / HIV-1 DNA and RNA Qualitative Detection by PCR, Plasma) or HIV-1 RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma).

 A reactive screen and confirmed HIV antibody test result should be reported by the health care provider to the State Department of Health in accordance with the legislation in some states.